Retaliation for Opposing Discrimination or Harassment

 Our knowledgeable retaliation attorneys in Nashville file complaints on behalf of Tennessee workers and seek maximum compensation for what they have endured.Title VII

 Title VII is a federal anti-discrimination law that applies to employees across the U.S. Title VII provides robust protections against retaliation for workers.

 - Forbids employers from taking any “adverse employment action” against an employee for opposing an unlawful employment practice or participating in a Title VII investigation, proceeding, or hearing.
 42 U.S.C. § 2000e-3(a).

 - Applies to current or former employers with 15 or more employees

-- Requires a Charge of Discrimination be filed with the Equal Employment Opportunity Commission as a mandatory prerequisite before bringing suit in court
+- Requires a Charge of Discrimination be filed with the EEOC as a mandatory prerequisite before bringing suit in court

 - 300 day statute of limitation for non-federal workers in Tennessee (45 days for federal employees)